nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 | 1n       | 123     | 12.3     |
 | 3n       | 123000  | 123      |

-Token metadata is used off-chain in most well-known contexts (e.g. wallets, explorers, applications).
+Token metadata is primarily useful in off-chain, user-facing contexts (e.g. wallets, explorers, marketplaces).
 As a result, FA2 optimizes for off-chain use of token metadata and minimal gas consumption.
 A related effort to create a separate metadata TZIP standard is also underway.

 * The FA2 contract MUST implement `token_metadata_registry` view entry point that